November 7, 2025 / NYC Neighborhoods / NYC Things To Do Events / News Analysis & Opinion / Gotham Buzz NYC.

-Sunrise 6.27 am.
-Sunset 7.21 pm.
+Sunrise 6.33 am.
+Sunset 4.45 pm.
 Daylight Savings Time.
-We're getting 12 hours & 54 minutes of daylight or two hours and 12 minutes less of sunlight than we were getting the weekend of the Summer Solstice, on June 20, 2025.
+We're getting 10 hours & 11 minutes of daylight or four hours and 55 minutes less of sunlight than we were getting the weekend of the Summer Solstice, on June 20, 2025.
 The Summer Solstice is the longest day of this year, providing 15 hours and 6 minutes of sunlight in NYC.

 MCAL _ MEMBER CALENDAR EVENTS - Use this link for new member sign up and posting - Manhattan Buzz New Member Sign Up.
 Click this link Manhattan Member Events Calendar to view free posts made by arts, cultural and community groups.

-Saturday & Sunday, September 5 & 6, 2025 from 11 am to 6 pm - FAD Holiday Market - at Empire Stores at 55 Water Street in Dumbo Brooklyn.
+Saturday & Sunday, November 8 & 9, 2025 from 11 am to 6 pm - FAD Pop Up Market - at Empire Stores at 55 Water Street in Dumbo.
+For details see - https://fadmarket.co.

 Two Plays - Polonsky & Billie Holiday Theater.